Will Tom Sandoval And Ariana Madix Get Married? Scheana Marie Reveals If She Thinks They’ll Adopt A Child

 During an episode of Vanderpump Rules Season 7 earlier this year, Tom was seen sitting down to discuss his desire for a family with his guy friends, including Tom Schwartz, Jax Taylor, and Peter Madrigal.
 Meanwhile, as he said he wants at least one child, Ariana was seen telling Brittany Cartwright that she would never get pregnant and would only have kids if she had visited every place there is on the entire planet.

-While Ariana certainly suggested that there was no much of a chance of having kids, even through adoption, Scheana said Tom definitely wants to be a dad at some point.
+While Ariana certainly suggested that there was not much of a chance of having kids, even through adoption, Scheana said Tom definitely wants to be a dad at some point.

 “But Ariana definitely doesn’t ever want to be pregnant,” she added.